veronika-dubinkina/veronika-dubinkina.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Applied Mathematics and Physics, Moscow Institute of Physics and Technology, 2013
+* Ph.D in Bioengineering, University of Illinois Urbana-Champaign, 2022
-  * Advisor: Prof. Roman Efremov
+  * Advisor: Prof. [Sergei Maslov] (https://maslov.bioengineering.illinois.edu/)
-  * Thesis title: Computer modeling of structure and dynamics of lipid bilayer simulating bacterial membrane.
+  * Thesis title: Mechanistic modeling of complex microbial communities.

 * M.S. in Applied Mathematics and Physics, Moscow Institute of Physics and Technology, 2015
-  * Advisors: Prof. Dmitry Alexeev, Dr. Alexander Tyakht
+  * Advisors: Dr. Dmitry Alexeev, Dr. Alexander Tyakht
   * Thesis title: Development of a method to evaluate the diversity of metagenomes from the human intestinal microbiome on the basis of a k-mer approach.

-* Ph.D in Bioengineering, University of Illinois Urbana-Champaign, 2022
+* B.S. in Applied Mathematics and Physics, Moscow Institute of Physics and Technology, 2013
-  * Advisor: Prof. Sergei Maslov
+  * Advisor: [Prof. Roman Efremov] (https://model.nmr.ru/?page=about.cv.efremov-cv)
-  * Thesis title: Mechanistic modeling of complex microbial communities.
+  * Thesis title: Computer modeling of structure and dynamics of lipid bilayer simulating bacterial membrane.

 Work experience
 ======